parthhazard/pneumoniaDetectionModel/README.md

 The libraries used here are:

-"sklearn" for preprocessing and encoding data.
+"sklearn" for preprocessing and encoding data,
 "keras" and "tensorflow" for creating and training the model.

 The data was used locally here.